 Kate Macairt is an experienced Play Therapist and Child Counsellor who has been working with children and young adults for over 10 years as Therapist and previously 15 years as Teacher.
 Her background is in Expressive Arts Education and her interest in the significance of the creative instinct led her to research creativity and its connection to well-being and academic achievement as part of a Masters in Education.
 The discovery of Play Therapy persuaded her to re-train and she moved from Creative Teacher to Creative Play Therapist.
-Kate’s passion and love of Mother Nature and spending time outside has infiltrated into her role as Teacher of Art and Play Therapist.
+Kate’s passion and love of Mother Nature and spending time outside has infiltrated into her role as a Teacher of Art and Play Therapist.

 Kate supports the Forest School and Outdoor Education movement and she has worked for Circle of Life Rediscovery for several years.